 EXT.
 DOLINA FIELDS.
 SAME TIME.

 Nikolai and Liev still watch.
-A mist is rising out of the murk around their feet.
+A mist is coiling out of the murk around their feet.

 (decisively) Sorcery’s afoot.

 (as they go) I’ll gather the nobles for the coronation.

 This is no time for Dolina to be without a king.

 Liev glances back at the tomb as they leave.
 The mist snatches at their ankles.